felixrieseberg/WinBridge/README.md

 - tapSkipsVideo (default: _false_): _true_ automatically removes the video element if the user taps/clicks it, _false_ doesn't.
 If controlsEnabled is set to _true_ and tapSkipsVideo is set to _false_, a tap/click will pause the video.

 ##License
 This repository is open-source and currently maintained by a small group of Microsoft developer evangelists.
 It should be noted that this plugin is provided as-is with no warranties given.
+Feel free to change code.
 It is released under the MS-LPL license.
 For details, please see the attached license.md (MS-LPL) or http://clrinterop.codeplex.com/license.